 The abandoned Andaz Palm Springs project

-Back in 2015 it was announced that an Andaz would be coming to Palm Springs.
+Back in 2015, it was announced that an Andaz would be coming to Palm Springs.
 At the time the plan was for the 150-room hotel to open in 2016.
 For those of you not familiar with Andaz, this is Hyatt’s luxury(ish) lifestyle hotel brand, with properties in popular destinations around the world.

 The reality is that this property was already in the pipeline long before it was announced that it would be branded as a Hyatt, as the four acre plot of land has been under development in some form for roughly a decade.

-For years the development seemed to be cursed in just about every way imaginable, with endless allegations of breach of contract, lack of payment to contractors, etc. In mid-2020 the hotel landed in bankruptcy court, with the controlling entity selling its stake in the property.
+For years the development seemed to be cursed in just about every way imaginable, with endless allegations of breach of contract, lack of payment to contractors, etc. In mid-2020, the hotel landed in bankruptcy court, with the controlling entity selling its stake in the property.

-Fortunately there has been some significant progress on this property recently, and there are still plans for it to be a Hyatt.
+Fortunately there has been significant progress on this property recently, and there are still plans for it to be a Hyatt.

-Basics of the planned Thompson Palm Springs
+Basics of the Thompson Palm Springs

 Another awesome California addition for Hyatt